xactuary/School_District_Analysis/README.md

 | Average Passing Math% District wide | 75.0 | 74.8|
 | Average Passing Reading% District wide | 85.8 | 85.7|

-The district analysis is mis-leading because it removes the scores for the 9th graders at Thomas High School but still divides the remaining scores by the same denominator.
-So it looks like the passing percent is going down when in fact, it may be going up.
+The revised district analysis is somewhat mis-leading because it removes the scores for the 9th graders at Thomas High School but still divides the remaining scores by the same denominator of total students including the 9th graders.
+So it looks like the passing percent is going down when in fact but that might not be accurate.
 Therefore it is necessary to dig deeper to see what is really going on.

-2. From the following chart, we can see the results by school using the full students as a basis of the calculation:

-A summary of the results with the Thomas High School passing percentages calculated as a percent of the total students at the school show that at 66.9% Passing math and 69.66 passing reading, the scores look low.
+2. A summary of the results with the Thomas High School passing percentages calculated as a percent of the total students at the school show that at 66.9% Passing math and 69.66 passing reading, the scores look low.

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Summary_by_school_before.PNG)

 However, after changing the denominator to exclude the 9th graders, the passing percents go up to 93.2% for math and 96.9% for passing reading as shown in the following chart:

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Summary_by_school-after.PNG)

+3. Replacing the ninth graders' math and reading score for Thomas High School moved their rank up from